Facilitating Scientific Feedback on Dredging Impacts off the North Carolina Shore

 abstract background image with blue overlay

-To gain this necessary input, BOEM held a workshop in fall of 2020 attended by scientific and academic experts in specific habitat types, dependent species, and oceanographic processes in the area.
-BOEM used the OceanReports tool in an interactive way to outline the study area to give attendees a spatial reference, and highlight environmental information, sensitive habitats, and other sand resources in the Frying Pan Shoals area.
-BOEM also used the tool during breakout sessions to display seasonal and annual average oceanographic processes important to sediment transport and larval fish movement.
-The tool revealed potential use conflicts that might arise near cabling to support the proposed nearby Wilmington East wind project.
-OceanReports allowed participants to view map results, provide their expert opinions related to impacts, and explore alternative locations in real time.
+BOEM gathered scientific and academic experts in specific habitat types, dependent species, and ocean processes, and used the OceanReports tool to outline the study and highlight environmental information, sensitive habitats, other sand resources, and additional important information relevant to studying the Frying Pan Shoals area.
+The tool revealed potential use conflicts and allowed participants to view map results, provide their expert opinions related to impacts, and explore alternative locations in real time.
+This work helped BOEM publish a report, and is helping decision makers make informed sand-resource leasing decisions.

 OceanReports tool showing a rose diagram of Prevailing Wind Speed and Direction